SiTime (SITM) to Release Earnings on Tuesday

-SiTime (NASDAQ:SITM – Get Free Report) will be announcing its earnings results on Tuesday, January 30th.
+SiTime (NASDAQ:SITM – Get Free Report) is scheduled to issue its quarterly earnings data on Tuesday, January 30th.

-SiTime (NASDAQ:SITM – Get Free Report) last posted its quarterly earnings results on Wednesday, November 1st.
-The company reported ($0.81) EPS for the quarter, missing the consensus estimate of ($0.72) by ($0.09).
-SiTime had a negative net margin of 38.21% and a negative return on equity of 8.74%.
-The business had revenue of $35.52 million during the quarter, compared to analysts’ expectations of $34.69 million.
+SiTime (NASDAQ:SITM – Get Free Report) last posted its earnings results on Wednesday, November 1st.
+The company reported ($0.81) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.72) by ($0.09).
+SiTime had a negative return on equity of 8.74% and a negative net margin of 38.21%.
+The firm had revenue of $35.52 million during the quarter, compared to analysts’ expectations of $34.69 million.
 On average, analysts expect SiTime to post $-3 EPS for the current fiscal year and $-1 EPS for the next fiscal year.

 About SiTime